Jun-Lizst/leo1234jv4/content/page/research.md

 ## Brain vasculature system
 ![talkxssqwe](/img/576078_548648.png)
 Our goal is to understand the principles underlying the formation of the brain vasculature system.
-Brain endothelial cells are one of the major components of brain vasculature system and involved in many kinds of brain vasculature disease, like AVM, CCM, HHT.
+Brain endothelial cells(ECs) are one of the major components of brain vasculature system and involved in many kinds of brain vasculature diseases, like bAVM, CCM, HHT, IA(Intracranial aneurysm).
+We are developing and applying cutting edge technologies to interrogate the signal transduction pathways that involved in disease progression.

+**One the road of hunting new disease target......**

 ---